 - Rinse the cashews and chop them roughly.
 If you own a very powerful blender (like a Vitamix or Blendtec) this step may be completely redundant, but with my low-range (and fairy old) blender, this is the only way I can achieve a smooth consistency without adding too much liquid.

 - Divide the chopped cashews into six portions roughly.
-Chuck the first portion of chopped cashews into a blender with vanilla seeds, coconut cream, maple syrup and lemon juice.
+Chuck the first portion of chopped cashews into a blender with maple syrup, lemon juice and coconut milk (start off with 2 tbsp, add the 3rd later if needed).
 Process until super smooth.

 - Once smooth, add another portion of the chopped cashews.
 Process until smooth and repeat until you’ve used up all of the cashews.
 Towards the end, the mixture will become very thick and heavy and your blender may struggle to turn.
 To remedy this, start making circles on the surface of your mixture (in the direction of the turning blades) with a spatula to prevent air pockets forming under the mixture’s surface.
 Be careful not to dip the spatula in too deep as you don’t want to accidentally touch the turning blades.
-If you follow the technique I’ve described above, there should be enough moisture in this recipe (from coconut cream, lemon juice and maple syrup if using) not to have to use any water, which means you’ll end up with a smooth and creamy cheesecake mixture.
+If you follow the technique I’ve described above, there should be enough moisture in this recipe not to have to use any extra liquid, which means you’ll end up with a smooth, creamy and thick frosting.

-- Place the mixture in the refrigerator for a few hours to firm up.
+- Place the mixture in the refrigerator for a few hours (or freezer for 20-30 minutes) to firm up.

-**If you don’t care about avoiding gluten, you can skip chia / flax egg and use wheat flour instead.
-I used 1½ cups / 185 g wholemeal (wholewheat) flour to replace cornflour / cornstarch, buckwheat and rice flours.
-I recommend sifting the flour (after you’ve measured it out).
-You will end up with chunkier bits of flour left on the sieve – don’t throw them out – put them back into the cake mix.
+**If you don’t care about avoiding gluten, skip ground chia / flax seeds and use 1½ cups / 185 g wholemeal (wholewheat) flour instead of buckwheat flour.
+Once you sift the flour, you will end up with chunkier bits of flour left on the sieve – don’t throw them out – put them back into the cake mix.
 The point of sifting is not to eliminate these, but to aerate the flour to make the cake lighter.